moosipea/lithos/README.md

 # Lithos
 Because I like fancy Greek names.
 It is not actually Turing Complete yet, as I need to add branching.
-Also, function are complete trash atm.
+Also, functions are complete trash atm.

 ## Example program
 ```